 Position and orientation of the loxP recognition sites determine the arising recombination event.
 Position of the loxP recognition sites on one DNA molecule and identical orientation give rise to the deletion of the intermediate DNA fragment.
 Position of the loxP recognition sites on two DNA molecules (e.g., on an integrated transgene and an exogenously supplied transgene; or on two integrated transgenes at different genome loci) and identical orientation give rise to the translocation of both DNA molecules at these sites.
-Position on one DNA molecule and inverse orientation result in the cre-mediated inversion of the intermediate DNA fragment.
-Possible applications of the recombination systems are the generation of genome recombinations with a length of up to several 100 kb (deletion, inversion, translocation), the removal of marker genes, gene knockin applications, or the generation of defined point mutations in the host genome.
+Position on one DNA molecule and inverse orientation result in the cre-mediated inversion of the intermediate DNA fragment which may induce a change in the function of the corresponding DNA fragment.
+Possible applications of the recombination systems are the generation of genome recombinations with a length of up to several 100 kb (deletion, inversion, translocation), the removal of marker genes, gene knock-in applications, or the generation of defined point mutations in the host genome.
 For instance, stop sequences flanked by loxP sequences can be inserted in front of specific gene sequences, thereby transcriptionally or translationally preventing the expression of the respective gene.
 The cre recombinase removes the stop sequence and irreversibly gives rise to the expression of the gene.

 The application of the induction approach (see section 3.1.3.1) on the cre/loxP system can be done by using the respective inducible promoter sequences for the expression of the cre recombinase.
-Thus, transcription of the transgenic cre recombinase can be reversibly controlled by combining the cre/loxP system with the tet-on system or the tet-off system and the exogenous application of tetracycline or doxycycline in a three-piece transgene system: Transgene 1 harbouring the tissue-specific promoter for the expression of the transactivator, transgene 2 with the promoter element TRE (tetracycline responsive element) for the expression of the cre recombinase.
+Thus, transcription of the transgenic cre recombinase can be reversibly controlled by combining the cre/loxP system with the tet-on system or the tet-off system and the exogenous application of tetracycline or doxycycline in a three-piece transgene system: Transgene 1 harbouring the tissue-specific promoter for the expression of the transactivator, transgene 2 with the promoter element TRE (tetracycline responsive element) for the expression of the cre recombinase and transgene 3 with the loxP recognition sequences of the cre recombinase.
 This requires the breeding of triple transgenic animals (see section 3.1.3.1).
 The genome recombination caused by the transgenic cre recombinase is irreversible.

-The reversible control of the cre function on the posttranslational level is done by linking the transgenic cre recombinase to a mutant ligand binding domain of the estrogen receptor.
-Endogenous estrogen does not bind to the mutant ligand binding domain.
-Without the exogenous application of the estrogen derivate tamoxifen, the transgenic fusion protein of cre recombinase and estrogen receptor cannot enter through the cell membrane to the nucleus as the site of its function.
+The reversible control of the cre function on the posttranslational level is done by linking the transgenic cre recombinase to a mutant ligand binding domain of the oestrogen receptor.
+Endogenous oestrogen does not bind to the mutant ligand binding domain.
+Without the exogenous application of the oestrogen derivate tamoxifen, the transgenic fusion protein of cre recombinase and oestrogen receptor cannot enter through the cell membrane to the nucleus as the site of its function.
 This occurs only after exogenous application of tamoxifen which subsequently binds to the fusion protein.
 The genome recombination caused by the transgenic cre recombinase is irreversible.
-Soybeans contain phytoestrogens which may interfere with the estrogen receptor and cause unintended reactions.
+Soybeans contain phytoestrogens which may interfere with the oestrogen receptor and cause unintended reactions.
 Therefore, food free of or containing only low levels of phytoestrogens should be used.
 The same is true for bisphenol A that is found especially in the plastic of water bottles.